 The first thing that will happen on your cosmetic surgery journey is your consultaiton.
 This will give you the opportunity to meet the surgeon and see if you feel comfortable proceeding with surgery.

 Before you attend your consultaiton, make sure you do your research.
-Find out about both the clinic you are attending as well as the surgeon who will be performing your procedure.
-The surgeon may have their own personal website or may have their history detailed on websites such as LinkedIn.
+Find out about both the clinic you are attending and the surgeon who will be performing your procedure.
+The surgeon may have their website or may have their history detailed on websites such as LinkedIn.
 Are there lots of bad reviews about the clinic or surgeon?
 Can you find the surgeon’s education and employment history online?
 If you are having cosmetic surgery within the UK, you will be able to see if your surgeon is registered with the GMC.

 Find out if you will need to pay for your consultation, and if so how much it will cost.
 This can vary greatly from clinic to clinic.